filinils/NodeAndJSintro/BreakOut2/WorkFolder/instructions.md

 1) POFF a new object is created,
 2) the object is linked to another object,
 3) This is bound on the `this` keyword
-4) if the object don't have a return statement "this" is returned, aka the newly created object
+4) if the object doesn't have a return statement "this" is returned, aka the newly created object

 ## Splitting a program into several files